vaagdevi210/Trinetra-App/README.md

 # TRINETRA
 ### About the project:

-     The project  allows the users to scan the documents and share the photo as pdf and Also we can do multiple  operations with it like cropping  the image, rotate the image in a convenient way,binarize the image and search for a text in the document.
+     The project  allows the users to scan the documents, refine them, find text in it and share the photo as pdf.
+     We can do multiple operations with the scanned image like cropping, rotate, binarize the image and search for a text in the document generated.

 ### Objective of trinetra:

      - An android app capable of capturing specified number of images.
-     - An app to crop the images captured as required.
+     - An ability to crop the images captured as required.
-     - An app capable of enhancing the image, i.e. binarizing the image.
+     - It has to be capable of enhancing the image, i.e. binarizing the image.
-     - This app also recognizes the text in this image.
+     - This app has to recognize the text in this image.
-     - This android app is further able to search for given keywords in the text identified and also generate a pdf.
+     - It should be able to search for given keywords in the text identified and generate a pdf.
-     - And it can also store it in the local device.
+     - Finally, it should also store the generated file in the local device.

 ### Techonology used in the project :